-The Developer/Owner that submits either a Letter of Intent or Application that does not include any threshold item or that is substantially incomplete may submit additional information as requested and within the time specified by staff.
-If the applicant does not submit the additional information and applicable fee, the Letter of Intent or Application will be returned.
+The Developer/Owner that submits either a Letter of Intent or Application that does not include any threshold item or that is substantially incomplete may submit additional information as requested and within the time specified by MBOH staff.
+The opportunity to submit such additional information is subject to payment of the applicable fee as set forth in the Fee Schedule.
+If the applicant does not submit the additional information and applicable fee, the Letter of Intent or Application will be returned to the Applicant and will not be considered further.

-C.D.
-Threshold Requirements Are Mandatory
+D. Threshold Requirements Are Mandatory

 Threshold Requirements are mandatory for all Letters of Intent and Applications.
-Letters of Intent and Applications received not meeting all Threshold Requirements or other requirements of this QAP will be returned un-scored and will receive no further consideration, except as provided above in subsection 5.F8.C.
+Letters of Intent and Applications received not meeting all Threshold Requirements or other requirements of this QAP will be returned un-scored and will receive no further consideration, except as provided above in subsection 8.C.
 Fees will not be refunded.